cshimvin/speedy-eats-ms4/README.md

 ### Accessibility and Performance

+Accessibility was checked to ensure that Aria labels and image alt text was added to all images and visual elements on the site.

+Lighthouse reports were also created which passed accessibility.
+There were also a few performance suggestions which could be implemented in future iterations.

 ### Browser Compatibility

 The website has been tested on the following browsers:

+- Google Chrome Version 121.0.6167.185 (Official Build) (64-bit)
+- Microsoft Edge Version 123.0.2420.81 (Official build) (64-bit)
+- Mozilla Firefox 122.0 (64-bit)

+The layout, functionality and website works on all the above browsers.

 ### Device Compatibility

+The responsiveness and layout of the site has been tested on a number of devices including tablets, desktops and mobile phones from iPhone 5 to 5K screens and the website displays correctly.

+Chrome developer tools were used at various points during the development including when changes were made to the layout.

 ### Check links work

+All links were tested manually and by using the [Broken Link Checker](https://chrome.google.com/webstore/detail/broken-link-checker/nibppfobembgfmejpjaaeocbogeonhch?utm_source=ext_sidebar&hl=en-US) extension on Google Chrome.

 ## Bugs